fusioncharts/larry/README.md

 ## Roadmap ##

  - Add support for `includePattern` in components.
+ - Add support to exclude files or folders by path in components.
  - Add preprocess and postprocess hook support for packages.
  - Add package verification support after they have been created.